kwangjong/kwangjong.github.io/_posts/2022-03-25-first-post.md

 ## Writing a new post
-All posts are stored in `\posts` directory in a markdown.
+All posts are stored in `\posts` directory as a markdown.
 The name of the file should follow this format: `YYYY-MM-DD-TITLE.md'.<br/>
 For my blog, all files have the following header:
 ```
 ---
 layout: post
-title: "First Blog Post: Building Blogging Website"
+title: TITLE
-tags: blog, front-end, jekyll
+tags: TAGS
-date: 2022-03-25 15:30 +0800
+date: YYYY-MM-DD HH:mm +0800
 ---
 ```